61quisberth/Myo-Asteroids/README.md

 2/18/2015
 Completed cube chaser example in ch 3 of textbook, complete with appstate desired for MyGame
 todo: Implement appstate with MyGame

+3/03/2015
+Appstate for MyGame complete
+Completed Ch 4 & 5 of textbook
+Assets folder enhanced with subfolders for textures and models Basic animation and model imported
+Worked on basic controls of main player introduced lighting, lite gui, and sample code for anim controls and listeners
+todo: clean up clutter from cram coding...